- Camera stream instability over long runs

 Symptoms

-- Stream freeze after long uptime
+- Stream dies after uptime

 Recognize these?
 Here's what usually causes it.